Key points

 • The NSW Government is helping the Central Coast adapt to climate change through the Enabling Regional Adaptation work.
 This is being achieved by working with state and local government stakeholders to identify key aspects of the Central Coast region that are vulnerable to climate impacts, along with challenges and opportunities to adapt.

-Importance of the Central Coast
+Importance of the Central Coast region

 The Central Coast includes unique natural environments such as ocean foreshore, coastal lakes, rivers, estuaries, lagoons, valleys and mountains.
 These features have created corridors that have shaped the region’s development.
 National parks, State forests, bushland, beaches and waterways occupy over half the region.

-The region supports a variety of industries, including health care, retail, hospitality, education and training, construction and tourism.
 The region’s tourism sector is worth around $880 million annually, which makes up around 9% of the total tourism expenditure in regional NSW.
 The Central Coast can leverage its natural assets and proximity to Sydney to generate more jobs and economic activity from tourism.

 How the Central Coast is affected by climate change